fau-is/IntroCS/Witchcraft/README.md

 # Complete wizardry.c

 ## Wizardry
-In this exercise you will implement a program which reads in an input file and copies its contents to an output file.
+In this exercise, you will implement a program that reads in an input file and copies its contents to an output file.
 Furthermore, you will be required to manipulate the content being written into your output file.
 To be more specific you will be receiving your very own personal letter of invitation to Hopwarts!

-For this exercise you must be familiar with all the functions introduced by CS50 included in FILE I/O. If you are unsure where to start have a look at the functions included in the stdio.h library
+For this exercise, you must be familiar with all the functions introduced by CS50 included in FILE I/O. If you are unsure where to start have a look at the functions included in the stdio.h library